 In fact, if this company wanted to put the stadium over by the Travis County Exposition Center, or almost anywhere that doesn’t involve gifts of prime city parkland in a very congested area, I’d be applauding the deal.
 It seems, however, that the team’s owner, Precourt Sports Ventures, has its heart set on a downtown location so that television viewers “would know exactly what city the game is being played [in].”
 Let me just say, Precourt, I don’t think anyone watching the drama on the soccer field cares a flying flip about which city’s air those players are breathing.
-If using the city as a prop is truly a necessary element, I would urge them to watch episodes of Austin City Limits where the skyline was just a big mural on the wall.
+If using the city as a prop is truly a necessary element, I would urge them to watch episodes of Austin City Limits where the skyline is just a big wall mural.
 Maybe something like that could be rigged up.
 And by the way – Austin doesn’t need more advertising!
 We’re full.

 Another disturbing issue is judgment.
 If I were looking for a business partner, Mr. Mayor and council, I’d wonder about the reasoning capacity of a company deciding that Butler Park, off Toomey Road, just a block north of Barton Springs Drive and within a stone’s throw of Zilker Park, is a great location.
 To access such a stadium, fans would have to hope that neither Zilker Park, Auditorium Shores, the Long Center, or Palmer Auditorium are having big events.
 Not only would attendees have to contend with congested streets both coming and going, but competition for parking in that area is stiff, spilling into the adjacent neighborhoods that already have to endure ACL for two weekends a year and the Trail of Lights during the Christmas holidays.
 Precourt wants to make their ordeal more permanent.

-But wait, you counter, Precourt doesn’t think parking is necessary for soccer fans.
-They will use mass transit.
-Isn’t that what they meant when they said, “Fans can access the stadium just like they travel to their jobs in downtown Austin?”
-(I hope you aren’t choking on a swallow of coffee like I was when I read this!)
+But wait, you might remind me, Precourt has said they doesn’t think parking is necessary for soccer fans.
+“Fans can access the stadium,” says Prescourt, “just like they travel to their jobs in downtown Austin?”
+(I spewed a mouthful of coffee all over the table when I read this!)
 Have these people ever been to Austin?!!!
 Are they confusing us, as many often do, with Portland?

 Let me save you the research, Precourt, Austin workers travel to their downtown jobs by CARS!!
-And I don’t mean Priuses and Fiats – I’m talking about sports utility vehicles and pick-up trucks!
+And I don’t mean Priuses and Mini Coopers – I’m talking about sports utility vehicles and pick-up trucks!
 Our bus system needs several more decades to become a viable mode of transportation and our train “system” sporadically drops people off from the northern hinterlands to east Austin.
-Simply put, there is no mass transit.
+Simply put, there is no mass transit worth talking about.
 And despite the miles of bicycle lanes you may have seen, not that many drivers have been convinced to ditch the cars and start pedaling.

 Does Austin really want to jump into the middle of this love affair/law suit for a sport we don’t really care much about?
 Are we just being played to get leverage for the stadium the team really wants in Columbus?
 And don’t forget, if they hold one city hostage, nothing prevents them from doing the same thing to us.
-Professional teams tend to do that once they get a foot in the door, I’ve heard.

 And in case anyone asks what Austin really wants?
 Tell them we could really use a world-class art museum.
 Maybe we could strike a deal with Fort Worth to send us one of theirs, you think?